-Equality Impact Assessment (EIA) - Initial assessment Yes/No Less favorable / More favorable / Mixed impact Does this document affect one or more group(s) less or more favorably than another (see list)?
+Equality Impact Assessment (EIA) - Initial Yes/No Less favorable / More assessment favorable / Mixed impact Does this document affect one or more group(s) less list)?
+Does this document affect one or more group(s) less or more favorably than another (see list)?
 Age (e.g. consider impact on younger people/ older people) No The policy applies to people of all ages and intervention is determined by complexity of need.
 Disability (remember to consider physical, mental and sensory impairments) No Level of care is determined by complexity of need and based on professional judgement of care coordinator in consultation with the individual and / or family.

-- Sex/Gender (any particular M/F gender impact; also consider impact on those responsible for childcare) No Gender identity and gender reassignment (i.e. impact on people who identify as trans, non-binary or gender fluid) No Race / ethnicity / ethnic communities / cultural groups (include those with foreign language needs, including European countries, Roma/travelling communities) No The CPA determination criteria requests specific consideration to people in potentially isolated groups. - Pregnancy and maternity, including adoption (i.e. impact during pregnancy and the 12 months after; including for both heterosexual and same sex couples) No Safeguarding considerations would be determined via clinical risk assessment on an individualized basis but recognizing pregnancy and maternity as potentially higher risk / need.
-Sexual Orientation (impact on people who identify as lesbian, gay or bi - whether stated as 'out' or not) No The CPA determination criteria requests specific consideration to people in potentially isolated groups - Marriage and/or Civil Partnership (including heterosexual and same sex marriage) No Religion and/or Belief (includes those with religion and /or belief and those with none) No The CPA determination criteria requests specific consideration to people in potentially isolated groups Other equality groups? (may include groups like those living in poverty, sex workers, asylum seekers, people with substance misuse issues, prison and (ex) offending population, Roma/travelling communities, and any other groups who may be disadvantaged in some way, who may or may not be part of the groups above equality groups) No The CPA determination criteria requests specific consideration to people in potentially isolated groups If you answered yes to any of the above, please provide details below, including evidence supporting differential experience or impact.
-If you have identified potential negative impact: - - Can this impact be avoided? - What alternatives are there to achieving the document without the impact?
+also consider impact on those responsible for childcare) - Gender identity and gender reassignment (i.e. impact on people who identify as trans, cultural groups (include those with foreign language needs, including European countries, The CPA determination criteria requests specific consideration to people in potentially isolated groups. the 12 months after; including for both heterosexual and same sex couples) No r Safeguarding considerations would be determined via clinical risk assessment on an individualized basis but recognizing pregnancy and maternity as potentially higher risk / need. identify as lesbian, gay or bi - whether stated as 'out' or not) The CPA determination criteria requests specific consideration to people in potentially isolated groups Marriage and/or Civil Partnership (including heterosexual and same sex marriage) religion and /or belief and those with none) No The CPA determination criteria requests specific consideration to people in potentially isolated groups seekers, people with substance misuse issues, prison and (ex) offending population, The CPA determination criteria requests specific consideration to people in potentially isolated groups

+If you answered yes to any of the above, please provide details below, including evidence supporting differential experience or impact.

+If you have identified potential negative impact:

+- Can this impact be avoided? - What alternatives are there to achieving the document without the impact?